NalessoAxel/fake-ecommerce-app/README.md

 ## Fake E-Commerce App

-# This app is a playground to lear TypeScript with React.js/Next.js and Sanity as a Back Office
+# This app is a playground to learn TypeScript with React.js/Next.js and Sanity as a Back Office

 # Getting Started